cmbrandt/cxx-fundamentals/1_class_design_essentials.md

 ## Copy Operations

+The copy operations of a class include the copy constructor and copy assignment operator.
+The copy constructor ...
+The copy assignment operator...

 ### Copy Constructor

-The copy constructor is a special member function used to create a new object as a copy of an existing object.
 The copy constructor is responsible for performing a member-wise copy of each data member from the source object to the newly created object.
 The copy constructor defined below performs element-wise copy assignment in the constructor body.

 ```cpp
 // Copy constructor using copy assignment